WojciechMatuszewski/programming-notes/system-design/neetcode-system-design.md

     - At least this one is documented.
 I could not find the information about the S3 expiry delay.

   - The latency will be much higher than the S3 version, since there are a lot of services involved.

+## Design Twitter

+- Read heavy system.
+This points to a usage of Redis or any other caches.

+### Requirements

+- Following others.

+- Creating tweets.
+With images and videos.

+- Viewing "the feed".
+This one is particularly interesting due to the sheer amount of users on the platform.

+### Non-functional requirements

+- Most people will be viewing tweets, not creating them.
+This means a lot of reads.

+- Since the tweets could be "media rich", the storage capacity of the system needs to be huge.

+  - This usually points to the fact that we do NOT need strong consistency.

+    - As a sidenote, I think you do not need strong consistency in almost all cases.

+### Implementation

+- Consider using NoSQL for the tweets, and some kind of Graph Database for the "follow" functionality.

+  - This will enable you to scale better.
+Keeping everything in one DB (even sharded) might not be a good solution due to the amount of data.

+    - When talking about the relational DB here, consider sharding based on userId.
+You can have a hash function compute the correct shard for a given user.

+- Object storage for the media. **Remember about the CDN**.

+  - Here the teacher talks about the different ways to populate data on the CDN.

+    - You can have the "pull-based" CDN (sometimes called _reverse proxy_), where the asset is cached only after requested.

+    - You can have the "push-based" CDN, where, as soon as the asset is uploaded, it is also uploaded to the CDN.

+    - In this particular case, **consider the "pull-based" CDN approach**.
+Pushing everything into the CDN might create a lot of overhead.

+- The way to distribute tweets is to use a queue with a worker pool that creates a feed for a given user and saves it to the cache.

+  - There might be a problem with this approach for people with huge amount of followers.
+You would need to re-compute the feed for all people who are following that one person.

+    - **Insert the celebrity tweet at runtime**.
+Do NOT fan-out when the celebrity tweets.
+Instead fetch that tweet when the user requests their feed.

+    - Do NOT compute the feed for inactive users.

+### Thinking in AWS

+- The CDN would be CloudFront.
+I think, by default, it uses the "reverse-proxy/pull" mechanism.

+- The Servers would most likely be some kind of containers.
+Using AWS Lambdas at that scale does not make sense.

+  - I would pick Fargate or ECS here.

+- The Cache would be ElastiCache.
+Keep in mind that you can use Memcached or Redis under the hood.

+- For Object Storage one cannot go wrong with S3.

+- To compute the feed, I would use SQS with a combination of Fargate of ECS.
+Please note that you have to manually pull messages, you have to set that in your code!

+  - If you need a fan-out, I propose SNS, as it supports millions of subscribers.